kinkerl/eukalypse/README.md

 Installation
 ============

-You can install eukalypse using pip.
+You only need the eukalypse/eukalypse.py file in a place where your script will find it.
+Everything else is just candy.
+If you are lazy or care about the candy, install eukalypse using pip:

 ```bash
 $ pip install -e git+https://github.com/kinkerl/eukalypse.git#egg=eukalypse